Battle of Kiev (1941): German Army Group South crosses the Dnieper

 A lack of supplies made the motorized corps of Panzer Group 1 rest and rebuild for several days from 27 to 28 August.
 Meanwhile, the XXIV Motorized Corps, as Guderian's armored spearhead in the northern part of the Wehrmacht operation in the Kiev region, began a new operation on 25 August.
 However, the difficult geographical conditions east of the Dnieper River and north of Kiev caused Rundstedt to worry about the escape of the Soviet forces to the east.
-The strong resistance of the Soviet 5th Army and the logistical problems of the German 2nd andaused 6th Armies intensified this concern.
+The strong resistance of the Soviet 5th Army and the logistical problems of the German 2nd and 6th Armies intensified this concern.
 On 28 and 29 August, he ordered Panzer Group 1 and the 6th and 17th armies to cross the Dnieper River in as many places as possible.
 On 1 September, Panzer Group 1 received an order to end their period of rebuilding and return to the front line.
 This meant that the command of Army Group South decided to use its worn-out forces with "the last of their remaining strength" and without rest.

-The LII Army Corps of the German 17th Army seized a crossing on the Dnieper in Drifka, south of Kremenchuk, 280 kilometers southeast of Kiev, on 31 August.
+The LII Army Corps of the German 17th Army seized a crossing on the Dnieper in Derievka, south of Kremenchuk, 280 kilometers southeast of Kiev, on 31 August.
 The Panzer forces of Army Group South expanded this bridgehead by reinforcing it on 4 September.
-Facing this danger, Marshal Budyonny immediately ordered the Soviet 38th Army under the command of Major General Feklenko, to destroy the German forces that had crossed the river.
+Facing this danger, Marshal Budyonny immediately ordered the Soviet 38th Army under the command of Major General Feklenko to destroy the German forces that had crossed the river.
 However, this army was too weak to do so, and its planned counterattack for 8 September was not executed.

 The intensification of the Soviet resistance, and the knowledge that the Red Army was redistributing its best troops, caused the Germans to change their assessment of the situation after the end of August, and made it clear that Stalin had ordered Soviet forces to preserve the Dnieper river line.
 Initially, Rundstedt planned to send the 17th Army towards Guderian to the north through the Kremenchuk bridgehead, so the 1st Panzer Group would attack through the Dnipropetrovsk bridgehead to the east.
 Accordingly, on 4 September, Army Group South ordered the 17th Army to attack the Mirgorod-Lubny general line to encircle the enemy forces in the Middle Dnieper region and Kiev.
 Panzer Group 1 was to cover the right flank of this movement by advancing towards Poltava via Krasnograd in a northerly direction.
 After a meeting on 8 September at the headquarters of Army Group South in presence of Brauchitsch and Halder, it was decided to reverse the roles of the 17th Army and the Panzer Group 1.
 The purpose of this change was to complete the encirclement of the enemy as quickly as possible.